YiranJiang/Estimation-of-Over-parameterized-Models-from-an-Auto-Modeling-Perspective/README.md

 Estimation of Over-parameterized Models from an Auto-Modeling (AM) Perspective
 ===============================================================
 From a model-building perspective, we propose a paradigm shift for fitting over-parameterized models.
 Philosophically, the mindset is to fit models to future observations rather than to the observed sample.
 Technically, given an imputation method to generate future observations, we fit over-parameterized models to these future observations by optimizing an approximation of the desired expected loss function based on its sample counterpart and an adaptive *duality function*.
-The required imputation method is also developed using the same estimation technique with an adaptive $m$-out-of-$n$ bootstrap approach.
+The required imputation method is also developed using the same estimation technique with an adaptive $m\text{-out-of-}n$ bootstrap approach.

 ## Related Publication